Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Abstract

 \section{Abstract}

-We discover novel transitions characterized by computational complexity in non-unitary dynamics of bosons with parity-time ($\mathcal{PT}$) symmetry.
-We show that parity-time ($\mathcal{PT}$) symmetry breaking, a unique transition in non-Hermitian open systems, profoundly affects the complexity of sampling the probability distribution of bosons.
-In a $\mathcal{PT}$-symmetric phase, we find only one dynamical transition, upon which the distribution of bosons ceases to be approximated by a computable one for distinguishable particles.
-If the system enters a $\mathcal{PT}$-broken phase, the threshold time for the transition is suddenly prolonged.
-Furthermore, this phase also exhibits a notable dynamical transition on a longer time scale, at which the boson distribution again becomes computable.
-This transition, and hence the easiness of the boson sampling problem in long times, are true for generic postselected non-unitary quantum dynamics.
+We discover novel transitions characterized by distinguishability of bosons in non-unitary dynamics with parity-time ($\mathcal{PT}$) symmetry.
+We show that $\mathcal{PT}$ symmetry breaking, a unique transition in non-Hermitian open systems, enhances regions in which bosons can be regarded as distinguishable.
+This means that classical computers can sample the boson distributions efficiently in these regions by sampling the distribution of distinguishable particles.
+In a $\mathcal{PT}$-symmetric phase, we find one dynamical transition upon which the distribution of bosons deviates from that of distinguishable particles, when bosons are initially put at distant sites.
+If the system enters a $\mathcal{PT}$-broken phase, the threshold time for the transition is suddenly prolonged, since dynamics of each boson is diffusive (ballistic) in the $\mathcal{PT}$-broken ($\mathcal{PT}$-symmetric) phase.
+Furthermore, the $\mathcal{PT}$-broken phase also exhibits a notable dynamical transition on a longer time scale, at which the bosons again become distinguishable.
+This transition, and hence the classical easiness of sampling bosons in long times, are true for generic postselected non-unitary quantum dynamics, while it is absent in unitary dynamics of isolated quantum systems. $\mathcal{PT}$ symmetry breaking can also be characterized by the efficiency of a classical algorithm based on the rank of matrices, which can (cannot) efficiently compute the photon distribution in the long-time regime of the $\mathcal{PT}$-broken ($\mathcal{PT}$-symmetric) phase.